Medically reviewed by Drugs.com. Last updated on May 1, 2021.

 Use with Other Cyanide Antidotes

-Caution should be exercised when administering other cyanide antidotes simultaneously with Cyanokit, as the safety of co-administration has not been established.
-If a decision is made to administer another cyanide antidote with Cyanokit, these drugs should not be administered concurrently in the same IV line.
-[See Dosage and Administration (2.3).]
+The safety of administering other cyanide antidotes simultaneously with Cyanokit has not been established.
+If a decision is made to administer another cyanide antidote with Cyanokit, these drugs should not be administered concurrently in the same intravenous line [see Dosage and Administration (2.4)].

-The starting dose of hydroxocobalamin for adults is 5 g (i.e., both 2.5g vials) administered as an intravenous (IV) infusion over 15 minutes (approximately 15 mL/min), i.e., 7.5 minutes/vial.
-Depending upon the severity of the poisoning and the clinical response, a second dose of 5 g may be administered by IV infusion for a total dose of 10 g.
+The starting dose of hydroxocobalamin for adults is 5 g administered as an intravenous infusion over 15 minutes (approximately 15 mL/min).
+Administration of the entire vial constitutes a complete starting dose.
+Depending upon the severity of the poisoning and the clinical response, a second dose of 5 g may be administered by intravenous infusion for a total dose of 10 g.
 The rate of infusion for the second dose may range from 15 minutes (for patients in extremis) to two hours, as clinically indicated.

 Preparation of Solution for Infusion

-Each 2.5 g vial of hydroxocobalamin for injection is to be reconstituted with 100 mL of diluent (not provided with Cyanokit) using the supplied sterile transfer spike.
+Reconstitute the 5 g vial of hydroxocobalamin with 200 mL of diluent (not provided with Cyanokit) using the supplied sterile transfer spike.
 The recommended diluent is 0.9% Sodium Chloride injection (0.9% NaCl).
 Lactated Ringers injection and 5% Dextrose injection (D5W) have also been found to be compatible with hydroxocobalamin and may be used if 0.9% NaCl is not readily available.
-The line on each vial label represents 100 mL volume of diluent.
-Following the addition of diluent to the lyophilized powder, each vial should be repeatedly inverted or rocked, not shaken, for at least 30 seconds prior to infusion.
+The line on the vial label represents 200 mL volume of diluent.
+Following the addition of diluent to the lyophilized powder, the vial should be repeatedly inverted or rocked, not shaken, for at least 60 seconds prior to infusion.

-Hydroxocobalamin solutions should be visually inspected for particulate matter and color prior to administration.
-If the reconstituted solution is not dark red or if particulate matter is seen after the solution has been appropriately mixed, the solution should be discarded.
+Visually inspect hydroxocobalamin solutions for particulate matter and color prior to administration.
+If the reconstituted solution is not dark red or if particulate matter is observed after the solution has been appropriately mixed, the solution should be discarded.

-Simultaneous administration of hydroxocobalamin and blood products (whole blood, packed red cells, platelet concentrate and/or fresh frozen plasma) through the same IV line is not recommended.
-However, blood products and hydroxocobalamin can be administered simultaneously using separate IV lines (preferably on contralateral extremities, if peripheral lines are being used).
+Simultaneous administration of hydroxocobalamin and blood products (whole blood, packed red cells, platelet concentrate and/or fresh frozen plasma) through the same intravenous line is not recommended.
+However, blood products and hydroxocobalamin can be administered simultaneously using separate intravenous lines (preferably on contralateral extremities, if peripheral lines are being used).

 Storage of Reconstituted Drug Product